San Jose, California: Higher education

 San Jose is home to several colleges and universities.
 The largest is San José State University, which was founded by the California legislature in 1862 as the California State Normal School, and is the founding campus of the California State University (CSU) system.
 Located in downtown San Jose since 1870, the university enrolls approximately 35,000 students in over 250 different bachelor's, master's and doctoral degree programs.

-The school enjoys a good academic reputation, especially in the fields of engineering, business, computer science, art and design, and journalism, and consistently ranks among the top public universities in the western region of the United States.
+The school enjoys a good academic reputation, especially in the fields of engineering, business, computer science, art and design, and journalism.
 San Jose State is one of only three Bay Area schools that fields a Football Bowl Subdivision (FBS) Division I college football team; Stanford University and U.C.
 Berkeley are the other two.

 California University of Management and Technology (CALMAT) offers many degree programs, including MBA, Computer Science, Information Technology.
 Most classes are offered both online and in the downtown campus.
 Many of the students are working professionals in the Silicon Valley.

 The University of Silicon Valley is located in the Golden Triangle of North San Jose.

 Lincoln Law School of San Jose and University of Silicon Valley Law School offer law degrees, catering to working professionals.

 National University maintains a campus in San Jose.

 The San Jose campus of Golden Gate University offers business bachelor and MBA degrees.

 In the San Jose metropolitan area, Stanford University is in Stanford, California, Santa Clara University is in Santa Clara, California, and U.C.
 Santa Cruz is in Santa Cruz, California.
 Within the San Francisco Bay Area, other universities include U.C.
 Berkeley, U.C.
 San Francisco, U.C.
 Hastings College of Law, University of San Francisco, and California State University, East Bay.

 The San Jose area's community colleges, San Jose City College, West Valley College, Mission College and Evergreen Valley College, offer associate degrees, general education units to transfer to CSU and UC schools, and adult and continuing education programs.
 The West campus of Palmer College of Chiropractic is also located in San Jose.

 WestMed College is headquartered in San Jose and offers paramedic training, emergency medical technician training, and licensed vocational nursing programs.

 The University of California operates Lick Observatory atop Mount Hamilton.

 Western Seminary has one of its four campuses in San Jose, which opened on the campus of Calvary Church of Los Gatos in 1985.
 The campus relocated in 2010 to Santa Clara.
 Western is an evangelical, Christian graduate school that provides theological training for students who hope to serve in a variety of ministry roles including pastors, marriage and family therapists, educators, missionaries and lay leadership.
 The San Jose campus offers four master's degrees, and a variety of other graduate-level programs.

 National Hispanic University offered associate and bachelor's degrees and teaching credentials to its students, focusing on Hispanic students, until its closing in 2015.